getimiskon/line_in_pulseaudio_script/README.md

 ## How to use the script:

 Open a terminal window and go to the directory of the script, give the permissions needed to execute it and run it.
-The instructions are already in the script.
+The instructions are already embedded in the script.

-If you have any problems with the sound, change the latency value.
+If you have any problems with the sound, just change the latency value.